-• All Core Team analysts should acquire a solid grasp of the legal and regulatory framework for elections, as well as international and regional commitments and obligations applicable to democratic elections.
+- All Core Team analysts should acquire a solid grasp of the legal and regulatory framework for elections, as well as international and regional commitments and obligations applicable to democratic elections.
 They should become familiar with relevant EU publications, particularly the "EU Election Observation Handbook" and the "Compendium of International Standards for Elections".
-The analysts should support the DCO in developing the analytical framework and in implementing the EU election observation methodology.

-• All Core Team analysts should contribute to the EU EOM assessment of whether the elections are conducted in accordance with the legal framework as set out in national legislation as well as relevant international and regional commitments and obligations for elections.
+The analysts should support the DCO in developing the analytical framework and in implementing the EU election observation methodology. - All Core Team analysts should contribute to the EU EOM assessment of whether the elections are conducted in accordance with the legal framework as set out in national legislation as well as relevant international and regional commitments and obligations for elections.
 In their specific area of responsibility, they should assess whether election legislation is respected in practice.
-They should regularly brief mission members on important issues and legal provisions regarding their area of responsibility.

-• All Core Team analysts should contribute to the preparation of weekly/interim reports, to the preliminary statement and to the final report in the mission reporting language.
-This includes amending/re-writing draft contributions after receiving CO and DCO feedback.

-• All Core Team analysts should contribute to the drafting of EOM recommendations from the start of the mission in close coordination with the DCO.
+They should regularly brief mission members on important issues and legal provisions regarding their area of responsibility. - All Core Team analysts should contribute to the preparation of weekly/interim reports, to the preliminary statement and to the final report in the mission reporting language.
+This includes amending/re-writing draft contributions after receiving CO and DCO feedback. - All Core Team analysts should contribute to the drafting of EOM recommendations from the start of the mission in close coordination with the DCO.
 They should ensure that draft EOM recommendations are discussed as early as possible in the process.
-In line with EODS guidelines on drafting recommendations, the analysts should consult the relevant stakeholders, including Electoral Management Body (EMB), electoral observer groups and electoral assistance providers on the general content of the recommendations they are considering.

-• All Core Team analysts should contribute to the EOM internal report and preparation of the follow-up plan to the EU EOM recommendations, including suggestions on any methodological improvements and information on possible areas of technical assistance and political dialogue.

-• All Core Team members should ensure that any personal data received during an EU EOM is handled in line with Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, as well as with the Privacy Statement on the Implementation of the European Union Election Observation Missions.
+In line with EODS guidelines on drafting recommendations, the analysts should consult the relevant stakeholders, including Electoral Management Body (EMB), electoral observer groups and electoral assistance providers on the general content of the recommendations they are considering. - All Core Team analysts should contribute to the EOM internal report and preparation of the follow-up plan to the EU EOM recommendations, including suggestions on any methodological improvements and information on possible areas of technical assistance and political dialogue. - All Core Team members should ensure that any personal data received during an EU EOM is handled in line with Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, as well as with the Privacy Statement on the Implementation of the European Union Election Observation Missions.

-The working language will be Spanish.
-The reporting language of the EU EOM will be English.
+The working language will be English.
+Knowledge of French and Arabic are an asset.
+The reporting language of the EU EOM will be English (and translated in Arabic).

-POLITICAL ANALYST
+(1) POLITICAL ANALYST

-The Political Analyst is responsible for the political assessment of the electoral process.
-He/she will also provide the EOM information on the historical, cultural and political background of the country as well as ongoing political developments.
+The Political Analyst is responsible for conducting a political assessment of the electoral process and will provide information concerning the historical, cultural and political background on the country as well as on- going developments.
+S/he will work under the supervision of the CO and DCO.